Sage-Bionetworks/BridgeJavaSDK/README.md

 This SDK project has three sub-projects:
 * The [api-codegen/](api-codegen/) package takes a swagger.json description of our REST services and converts these into Java classes;
-* The [rest-client/](rest-client/) package creates a minimal REST API client for working with the Bridge server, useful for any kind of Java environment (including Android);
+* The [rest-client/](rest-client/) package creates a minimal REST API client for working with the Bridge server, useful for any kind of Java environment (including Android).
-* The [java-sdk/](java-sdk/) package adds some utility classes to configure and utilize the REST client, and is intended for non-Android Java environments.
 It is the library we use to write integration tests for both our client and server software.

 ## Using the Java SDK